-For information on the consultation obligations relating to redundancy under the Trade Union and Labour Relations (Consolidation) Act 1992 and the recent changes see our Redundancy collective consultation Q&As.
+For information on redundancy consultations, see our Redundancy collective consultation Q&As.

 Current legislation focuses on statutory recognition for trade unions.
 There have been many academic articles written about the complexities of UK union recognition.
 In practice, the line between recognition and non-recognition can often blur.

 A trade union is recognised when it is: